caphg/billme/README.md

 # Billme

 This gem generates invoice based on data provided.
+The output will be an erb generated HTML file.
 It is in very early stage and will support other features soon.

 ## Installation